American grapevine leafhopper

 Distribution

-The American grapevine cicada occurs in Europe in the following countries (as of 2019): France, Italy, Spain, Portugal, Switzerland, Slovenia, Croatia, Serbia, Austria, Hungary, Slovakia, Bosnia and Herzegovina, Montenegro, Romania, Bulgaria, Moldova, the Czech Republic and Ukraine.
+The American vine borer (ARZ) occurs in the following countries in Europe (as of 2025): France, Italy, Spain, Portugal, Switzerland, Slovenia, Croatia, Serbia, Austria, Hungary, Slovakia, Bosnia and Herzegovina, Montenegro, Romania, Bulgaria, Moldova, Czech Republic, Ukraine, Kosovo, Russia and Germany.

-In Austria, it was first detected in 2004 in vineyards in southeastern Styria.
-Since then, the spread, population size and development of the American grapevine cicada in the wine-growing regions, especially in eastern Austria, has been monitored annually by our experts in close cooperation with the provincial plant protection services and chambers of agriculture, in order to be able to take necessary measures in good time and prevent damage.
-So far, the American grapevine cicada has established itself in Styria, Burgenland and Lower Austria and is occurring regionally, in some cases in widely varying numbers.
+In Austria, it was first detected in 2004 in vineyards in south-east Styria.
+Since then, its distribution, population size and development have been monitored annually in various wine-growing regions, especially in eastern Austria, by AGES experts in close cooperation with the provincial plant protection services and chambers of agriculture, in order to be able to take necessary measures in good time and prevent damage.
+The American vine borer has now spread extensively in Styria and Burgenland.
+In Lower Austria and Carinthia, it still occurs in individual regions.
+In Vienna, isolated ARZs were detected in yielding plants for the first time in 2024.

 Economic importance